 Your employer can’t fire you for making a complaint

 A common fear is that if you complain on the job, your boss will brand you a troublemaker and fire you.

 Your boss can’t do that.
 An employer can’t point to an employment standards complaint as a reason to fire you — this is called "retaliation" and it's illegal.
 But realize that a complaint is the equivalent of accusing your employer of breaking the law.
 It carries a very nasty sting and has the potential to burn bridges.

 And keep in mind you can be let go for no reason.
 That’s as long as the employer gives you the required notice or severance pay under your employment contract (or at least the minimum under the law).

 This shouldn’t deter you from making a formal complaint when you’ve suffered a true injustice — like going many weeks without getting paid.
 But if it’s a less weighty complaint, perhaps a talk with or a letter to your boss can be the first step.

 Your employer can’t mistreat you for making a complaint

-An employer can’t mistreat you for making a complaint to the Employment Standards Branch.
-Under the Employment Standards Act, an employer can’t do any of these things in response to your complaint:
+But an employer can’t mistreat you for making a complaint to the Employment Standards Branch.
+Under the law, an employer can’t do any of these things in response to your complaint: